run-x/opta/modules/cloudfront_distribution/cloudfront-distribution.md

 description: Set up a cloudfront distribution
 ---

-This module sets up a cloudfront distribution for you, tailored towards serving static websites/files from an Opta s3 bucket (currently just for a single S3, but will expand for more complex usage in the future).
+This module sets up a cloudfront distribution for you.

+1. It can be tailored towards serving static websites/files from an Opta s3 bucket (currently just for a single S3, but will expand for more complex usage in the future).
 Now, hosting your static site with opta can be as simple as: